General

 • Mismatched Access Management- when a person who’s not authorized accidentally gains access to essential data

-Likewise, your eCommerce company should double-check cloud security configurations upon putting up a specific cloud server to avoid misconfigured cloud services.
-While it seems common sense, this action appears to be overlooked for other essential things like placing stuff into the cloud without second thoughts concerning its security.
+Likewise, your eCommerce company should double-check cloud security configurations upon creating a specific server to maintain accurate cloud services.
+While it seems common sense, this action is overlooked for other essential things like placing stuff into the cloud without second thoughts concerning its security.

 Another thing that one can do is examine security configurations.
-There are third-party tools that a company can use to check the status of security configurations on a schedule and pinpoint possible issues before it happens.
+There are third-party tools that a company can use to check the status of security configurations on a schedule and pinpoint possible issues before they happen.

 The third step that someone can take is to employ multi-factor authentication (MFA) to minimize the chance of unauthorized access due to endangering credentials.
 Without MFA, a company can be vulnerable to security threats such as brute-force attempts, phishing, and stolen passwords.